LateefAdeleke/MCFG_PARSER/README.md

 # MCFG_PARSER: An Agender-based Parser Package for MCFG

 ## Overview
 MCFG is a python package designed for parsing natural languages using multiple context_free grammars (MCFGs).
 It implements an agenda_based parser to efficiently handle complex syntactic structures.
-This project leverages agenda_based parser formalism nas contained in Shieber et al. 1995 and utilizes inference rules laid out in Kallmeyer 2013, making it relevant to academic research and applications in computational linguistics.
+This project leverages agenda_based parser formalism nas contained in Shieber et al. 1995 and utilizes inference rules laid out in Kallmeyer 2013, making it relevant for academic research and applications in computational linguistics.

 ## Features
 --Parsing with MCFGs to handle discontinous syntactic dependencies